top of page

 Sleeping on your back is generally safe in the first trimester.
 In later pregnancy, studies have linked an increased risk of stillbirth to sleeping on your back for an entire night. [*]

-It's worth noting that in these studies there are sleep disorders, like sleep apnea, at play which may have skewed the results.
+It's worth noting that in these studies, there are sleep disorders, like sleep apnea, at play, which may have skewed the results.
 Sleep apnea is a type of sleep-disordered breathing that also results in an increase in blood pressure and additional strain on the cardiovascular system.
 Even still, avoiding sleep positions on the back could decrease your risk of stillbirth by 5.8% after 28 weeks, so it's worth the effort. [*]

 Side Sleeping Positions During Pregnancy